 📌 Steps

-- Now the Sort Options dialog box will pop up.
+• Now the Sort Options dialog box will pop up.
 Mark Sort top to bottom to sort by column.
 It is the default setting.
-Thes select the OK button.
+Then, select the OK button.

-Read More: How to Create Custom Sort in Excel (Both Creating and Using)
+Read More: How to Sort Multiple Columns in Excel

 3. Hide the Header Row and Sort by Column